Voady/coding-test-java/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Task

+Write a RESTful API that manages products and warehouses.

+### The user should be able to:
+- create, update or delete a product with the following properties:
+  - title
+  - description
+  - price

+- crate or update a warehouse with the following properties:
+  - title
+  - address

+- add a product to the warehouse
+  - name
+  - price
+  - quantity limits (min, max)

+### The user should also be able to (optional)
+- get the warehouse stock at a given point in time
+- search for a product by title in the warehouse
+- deliver a product in and out of the warehouse
+- get a list of products that are out of stock or below the minimum quantity

+### Save data to a database of your choice (optional)
+If you would like to use an ORM framework, we recommend [Hibernate](https://quarkus.io/guides/hibernate-orm).

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: